Compagnie Générale Transatlantique: Under the presidency of Jules Charles-Roux (1904–1914)

-In 1904, Jules Charles-Roux became president and instituted a reorganization.
-The arrival of the new management led by Jules Charles-Roux led to a new policy of winning back customers who had turned away from the company.
+In 1904, Jules Charles-Roux became president and instituted a reorganization of the company.
+His leadership led to a new strategy of winning back customers who had turned away from the company.
 Charles-Roux took advantage of several trips to the United States to meet with many wealthy industrialists and gain their customer loyalty to the company.
 In the same vein, he decided on a change of policy by targeting a new clientele.
-The race for speed seemed to be an increasingly irrelevant idea, the prices of coal making high speeds unprofitable.
+The race for speed seemed to be an increasingly irrelevant idea as the prices of coal made high speeds unprofitable.
 Charles-Roux and most engineers, who agreed with him on this point, considered that the speed of liners had reached a plateau which can only be exceeded by technological change.
 The White Star Line had, moreover, made the same observation a few years earlier by putting into service its "Big Four".

 The last projects of the former leadership came to fruition in these years, in particular the liner SS La Provence.
 The third ship built according to the postal agreement of the end of the nineteenth century, it is significantly larger than its predecessors (190 meters, 13,000 tons).
-The company gradually acquired wealthy customers, while innovations also appeared.
+The company gradually acquired wealthy customers, while innovations were also installed.
 La Provence was the company's first liner to be equipped with wireless telegraphy.
 This allowed passengers to communicate with the mainland, but above all to receive news from the world while aboard.
-An onboard daily newspaper, L'Atlantique was created for passengers.
+An onboard daily newspaper, L'Atlantique, was created for passengers.

-At the same time, the company embarked more on its cargo service by putting into service a fleet of increasingly large freighters, on the route to North Africa, but also that of New York, and especially that from Central America, which brought in a number of exotic products.
+At the same time, the company further developed its cargo service by putting into service a fleet of increasingly large freighters, on the route to North Africa, but also that of New York and from Central America.
 The weight of goods transported by the company tripled between 1903 and 1913.
 The company also increased its transportation of emigrants.
-Although France was not, in itself, a land of emigration, the company benefited from the increase in migrants; from 1907, it came in fifth in terms of the number of migrants transported to the United States, and the second in the reverse direction.
+Although France was not, in itself, a land of emigration, the company benefited from the increase in migrants.
+In 1907, it came in fifth in terms of the number of migrants transported to the United States, and second place in the reverse direction.